MetPX/sarracenia/docs/source/Contribution/Development.rst

 v3 Workflow
 ~~~~~~~~~~~

-The upcoming version of Sarracenia is developed in the v03_wip (work in progress) branch.
+The upcoming version of Sarracenia is developed in the development (work in progress) branch.
 As the major refactor is substantially complete, the remaining work is now entirely constructive
 and all development is co-ordinated through issues exactly as v2 is.
 Issues unique to v3, be
 they regressions or enhancements that don't make sense to add to v2, have the tag *v3only*.